This Top Construction Stock is a #1 (Strong Buy): Why It Should Be on Your Radar

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Louisiana-Pacific (LPX), which was added to the Zacks Rank #1 list on April 7, 2021.
+Let's take a look at Weyerhaeuser (WY), which was added to the Zacks Rank #1 list on April 28, 2021.

-Louisiana-Pacific Corporation is a leading manufacturer of sustainable, quality engineered wood building materials, structural framing products as well as exterior siding for use in residential, industrial and light commercial construction.
-Currently, the company operates 20 moderns, strategically located facilities in the United States and Canada, two facilities in Chile and one facility in Brazil.
-It also operates facilities through a joint venture.
-The company’s products are used primarily in new home construction, repair as well as remodeling and outdoor structures.
+Based in Washington, Weyerhaeuser Company is one of the leading U.S. forest product companies with operations primarily concentrated in Southern California, Nevada, Washington, Texas, Maryland and Virginia.
+The company caters to a diverse clientele spread over the United States, Canada, Japan, Europe and other regions.
+The company grows and harvests trees, builds homes and manufactures forest products worldwide, primarily to be used as lumber, pulp and paper, and other wood and building products.
+It offers logs, hardwood lumber, timber, poles and plywood, as well as minerals, oil, gas, seeds and seedlings.

-Three analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $1.63 to $7.27 per share.
-LPX also boasts an average earnings surprise of 41.5%.
+Four analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $0.68 to $2.34 per share.
+WY also boasts an average earnings surprise of 265%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Louisiana-Pacific should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Weyerhaeuser should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.